Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/textures/types/image.rst

 Interpolation
    This option interpolates the pixels of an image.
    This becomes visible when you enlarge the picture.
 By default, this option is on.
-   Turn this option OFF to keep the individual pixels visible and if they are correctly anti-aliased.
+   Turn this option off to keep the individual pixels visible and if they are correctly anti-aliased.
    This last feature is useful for regular patterns, such as lines and tiles;
    they remain 'sharp' even when enlarged considerably.
-   When you enlarge this 10x10 pixel Image
+   When you enlarge this 10×10 pixel Image

 .. figure:: /images/Linien.jpg